 When developing data driven technology for the healthcare sector, you will have to address any ethical issues which may arise from its use.

 A guide to good practice for digital and data-driven health technologies is designed to help innovators and researchers understand what the NHS expects from the technology it procures for its services.
-Section 1 is ‘How to operate ethically’ which signposts the Data Ethics Framework.
+Section one is ‘How to operate ethically’ which signposts the Data Ethics Framework.

 The World Health Organization document: Ethics and governance of artificial intelligence for health is a good source of help when considering ethics and AI.